< View All Policies

 - Vendor response team: provides detailed product and service information.
 The vendor response team comprises the key contacts that we work with at participating vendors.
 Forrester relies on the team's participation to provide feedback on the evaluation criteria, identify candidates for customer interviews, provide demos, and collect and verify the product and company information used in the Forrester Wave evaluation.

 - Customer references: share their experiences with the products — anonymously.
-Forrester will request a maximum of three customer references from Forrester Wave participants for software and hardware evaluations, and 10 customer references for services evaluations.
+Forrester will ask each Forrester Wave participant to provide customer references.
 Each of the references will be contacted by our research teams to schedule a brief call or complete a short survey.
 Forrester will ask the customer questions based on their experience with the service or product being evaluated.
 Customer references are not listed or named in the published materials unless this is specifically agreed upon prior to publication.

 The Forrester Wave Process Road Map: How Does The Wave Work?